Kingston Royals Swimming Club

 Each meet will apply their own Promoter's Conditions around the structure of the competition and this will include the one of the age group restrictions.
 Open meets are licensed as Level 1, 2 or 3.
 Level 1 and 2 meets accept the fastest swimmers only whereas Level 3 meets accept entries on a "first come first served" basis which means those Clubs who get their entries in first, secure places for their swimmers.
-The Head Coach will select appropriate meets for each Squad and these will be listed under Meets & Competitions on the KRSC homepage.
+The Head Coach will select appropriate meets for each Squad and these will be listed on the KRSC website calendar on the KRSC homepage.
 There are strict deadlines for all Open Meets and therefore it is imperative all swimmers submit their entries by the Closing Date stipulated by the Club's Competition Secretary.

 Surrey County Championships